TL;DR

 The New Insight: Linearly Many Configurations at Once

-Here’s where Kawarabayashi, Thorup, and co-authors break through.
-They prove that every planar triangulation doesn’t just contain one reducible configuration — it contains linearly many pairwise non-touching reducible configurations simultaneously.
+Kawarabayashi, Thorup, and co-authors break through here.
+They prove that every planar triangulation contains linearly many pairwise non-touching reducible configurations at the same time.
 Or, alternatively, linearly many short obstructing cycles that also permit effective reductions.

 “Linearly many” means Ω(n).
 A constant fraction of the graph is reducible at any given moment.